← Back to ResourcesBreed Guides

 4. Recent public listings of adoptable dogs on a real site

-For most Calgary adopters, the realistic plan is to monitor Calgary Humane Society, AARCS, BARCS, and Pawsitive Match, register with the Bulldog Club of Canada referral list, and set alerts on LocalPetFinder.
+For most Calgary adopters, the realistic plan is to register with Alberta Bulldog Rescue Society first, monitor Calgary Humane Society, AARCS, BARCS, and Pawsitive Match as the general-intake backup, register with the Bulldog Club of Canada national referral list, and set alerts on LocalPetFinder.
 We do not endorse private breeder-to-rescue pipelines that ask for fees up front before a dog is available.
 That pattern overlaps too often with scams.

 Should I buy or adopt an English Bulldog?